oriontvv/sort_phones/README.md

 ### gen some file with pseudo-random phones for test
 ##### WARNING: The file requires 13G on disk.
-For simplicity, lets just write phone numbers in the reverse order, it will not affect the solution I tried to generate a file with C++, Python and Rust just for fun.
+For simplicity, lets just write phone numbers in the reverse order, it will not affect the solution.
+I tried to generate a file with C++, Python and Rust just for fun.
 Implementation in Rust happens to be the fastest, it looks like it can handle buffering better.
 (I put the amd64 compiled linux binary to this repo to rs/rs)